Emergent four-body parameter in universal two-species bosonic systems: Results:

-\paragraph*{Results:} We begin our analysis recovering the expected collapse associated with the original Efimov spectrum.
+We begin our analysis recovering the expected collapse associated with the original Efimov spectrum.
 Specifically, we demonstrate that in the absence of a three-body repulsion all considered systems collapse as $B_N \propto 1/R_c^2$ (see \figref{fig:circle_collapsing}).
 Then, we analyze the renormalizability of the $N=4,5$ dandelion and circle with a contact two-body resonant interaction and a contact three-body repulsion that stabilizes the respective trimers.
-In the large cut-off limit, we find the energy of these systems stable against variations of the cut-off and approximately $B_4^{\rm dand} / B_3^{\rm dand} \simeq 11$ and $B_4^{\rm circ} / B_3^{\rm circ} \simeq 0.2$ for the four-body dandelion and circle respectively, and $B_5^{\rm dand} / B_3^{\rm dand} \simeq 30$ and $B_5^{\rm circ} / B_3^{\rm circ} \simeq 0.06$ for the five-body dandelion and circle.
+In the large cut-off limit, we find the energy of these systems stable against variations of the cut-off and approximately \mbox{$B_4^{\rm dand} / B_3^{\rm dand} \simeq 11$} and \mbox{$B_4^{\rm circ} / B_3^{\rm circ} \simeq 0.2$} for the four-body dandelion and circle respectively, and \mbox{$B_5^{\rm dand} / B_3^{\rm dand} \simeq 30$} and \mbox{$B_5^{\rm circ} / B_3^{\rm circ} \simeq 0.06$} for the five-body dandelion and circle.
 The cut-off dependence of these ratios is shown in \figref{fig:circle_converging}~and \figref{fig:dandelion_converging}.

-We note that the binding energies of the $4$- and $5$-circle are smaller than those of the $3$- and $4$-circle, respectively.
-Nevertheless, these systems are particle-stable, because no $(N+1)$-body circle can decay into an $N$-body circle.
+The $4$- and $5$-dandelion binding energies are large when compared to that of the $3$-dandelion, but the reason why this is the case remains elusive.
+For circular systems, the absolute binding energy decreases with each additional particle on the circle.
+Whether the binding energy of the circle converges to zero with the number of particles going to infinity remains an open question.
+Nevertheless, the circles are particle-stable because no $(N+1)$-body circle can decay into an $N$-body circle.
 Although not obvious, we find the closest decay threshold to be the complete disintegration of the systems.

+Next, we assess whether the three-body force that renormalizes the $3$-dandelion suffices to renormalize the $4$- and $5$-circle too.
+The binding energy of the dandelion-regularized circle shows no sign of convergence to a particular value.
+However, its increase with the cut-off is less steep relative to the case without three-body repulsion (see \figref{fig:circle_less_collapsing}).